South Brooklyn Marine Terminal: Sustainable South Brooklyn Marine Terminal

 (SSBMT) was established and operations turned over the Red Hook Container Terminal operators.

-35th Street pier fire (1956)
+1956 pier fire at 35th Street

 On December 3, 1956, the area was the site of one of the largest explosions in New York City history.
-A fire on the Luckenbach Pier at the end of 35th St reached 37,000 pounds of highly explosive Primacord, resulting in an explosion that killed 10 people and injured 247.
+A fire on the Luckenbach Pier at the end of 35th Street reached 37,000 pounds of highly explosive Primacord, resulting in an explosion that killed 10 people and injured 247.